Fiduciary Duties of an Agent

 Agency relationships often exist simultaneously with partnership relationships.
 Partners are agents of the partnership, and so must act in the best interest of the partnership.
 A partner may not use his position to enrich himself at the expense of the partnership.

-It is important to recognize that fiduciary duties of an agent exist among partners, and these duties cannot be eliminated.
-Partners cannot agree among themselves to eliminate the fiduciary duties that exist among partners—that is, the duty of loyalty and the duty of care.
+It is important to recognize that fiduciary duties of an agent exist among partners, and the core duties of loyalty and care cannot be eliminated by agreement.